 So what are the best G Suite backup solutions available on the market?
-As part of an internal competitive assessment, we have analyzed all vendors currently offering backup for Google Apps.
+As part of the internal competitive assessment, we tested Google Apps backup solutions.
 Criteria for the benchmarking include:

 More than 5 mln businesses use G Suite.
 Most of them rely on third party cloud-to-cloud backup tools (38%) as well as scripts and open source tools (5%), while 37% employ native G Suite data protection tools - including Google Vault.

 What are advantages and disadvantages of different methods, and what are the risks in case you don't use any data protection?